Travel Trailer Inspection: What To Look For When Buying A Used Travel Trailer

 There are some things you need to know BEFORE you even start looking to buy a travel trailer.
 Otherwise, you could still end up with an RV you hate/don't want/regret.

-- You need to step foot into MANY MANY MANY different brands, floor plans, sizes, etc before making a decision.
-Otherwise, you may 'fall in love' with the first trailer you see having 3 slides and allllll that space.
-Just look at enough so you are SURE that X one is the one for you.
+You need to step foot into MANY MANY MANY different brands, floor plans, sizes, etc. before making a decision.
+Otherwise, you may 'fall in love' with the first trailer you see having three pop-outs and allllll that space.
+Just look at enough, so you are SURE that X one is the one for you.
 Go to as many RV dealerships as you can.
-Look at as many different manufacturers as you can.
+Look at as many different travel trailer companies as you can.

-- Slides look and sound like a wonderful concept.
-Yet ask any RV owner with a slide (or two or three) and you're sure to hear about the headaches they bring (unless they just haven't had their 'incidence' yet).
-Some owners say never again.
+These might look and sound like a wonderful concept.
+Yet, ask any RV owner who has a trailer slide-out (or two or three), and you're sure to hear about the headaches they bring (unless they just haven't had their 'incidence' yet).
+Some RVers say never again.
 Why?
-They leak.
-Motors break.
-They get off-track.
-They need maintenance.
-They add a lot of weight to a trailer.
+How about water intrusion being a problem?
+And motors break.
+They also come off of their track.
+Additionally, they require maintenance.
+Finally, they add a lot of weight to a trailer.
 It goes on and on.
-You'll need to decide if a slide is worth the hassle for your needs.
+Therefore, you'll need to decide if the convenience is worth it.

 Watch The Travel Trailer Brand Name

-- As mentioned above, MOST RVs (because of crappy manufacturers) are junk.
-You will easily understand this once you have been inside a Forest River compared to an Outdoors RV.
-Materials, solidity, construction, all of it- there's no comparison when it comes to quality.
+As mentioned above, MOST RVs (because of crappy manufacturers) are junk.
+You will quickly understand this once you have been inside of, say, a Forest River compared to an Outdoors RV (a top RV manufacturer).
+Materials, solidity, construction, all of it- there's no similarity in quality.
 The better the brand you start with, the less likely you will have ongoing problems.
-Here is a list of the best RV brands available.
+For your convenience, here is a list of the best-built travel trailers.

 RV Weight And Cargo Capacity

-- You will be LEAPS AND BOUNDS ahead of most shoppers if you pay attention to these two details.
+You will be LEAPS AND BOUNDS ahead of most shoppers if you pay attention to these two details.
 Do not be so naive as to trust what the salesman tells you 'X trailer' can be pulled with or how much weight you can put inside the RV.
-Most of them have NO IDEA.
+Most of them GUESS.
 I'm not being overly dramatic here.
-Most literally know SO little about RVs it's shocking.
-You must do your research on your vehicle and its tow capacity, as well as how much Cargo Carrying Capacity the trailer itself has.
+Most know SO little about RVs it's shocking.
+You must research your vehicle and its tow capacity, as well as how much Cargo Carrying Capacity the trailer has.
 Know that the travel trailer should not even get within 80% of your vehicle's tow capacity.
-It's dangerous, vehicle performance will be diminished, and it will wear down your vehicle.
+Going over 80% is dangerous.

 NEVER Pay Retail Price!

-- If you are buying from a dealership, NEVER NEVER NEVER pay the asking price (or even close to it).
-They are commonly asking about 30% over what the actual worth is.
-It's all a game.
-My Crossroads Slingshot's asking price at the dealer was $16,000.
+If you are buying from a dealership, NEVER, NEVER, NEVER pay the asking price (or even close to it).
+They usually price at about 30% over what the actual worth is.
+It's a game.
+My Crossroads Slingshot's asking price was $16,000.
 I paid $10,000.
-For real.
-It was so ridiculous how many times the salesman had to 'go talk to his manager' and try to re-negotiate though from the get-go I told them I would buy it for 10 and no more.
+It was ridiculous how often the salesman had to 'talk to his manager' and try to 're-negotiate,' though, from the get-go, I told them I would buy it for ten and no more.
 Still, the silly game went on for about an hour.
-I finally got my $10K RV.
+I finally got my $10,000 RV.

 What To Look For When Buying A Used Travel Trailer

-Now that you have a solid grasp on the bigger details, it's time to learn how to inspect a travel trailer with a fine-toothed comb.
+Now that you have a solid grasp of the bigger details, it's time to learn how to inspect a travel trailer with a fine-toothed comb.

-I DO HIGHLY RECOMMEND hiring an independent professional inspector to inspect the travel trailer.
-Especially if you are new to the RV game.
+I HIGHLY RECOMMEND hiring an independent professional inspector to inspect the travel trailer.
+Especially if you are new to the recreational vehicle world.
 This will likely cost somewhere between $200 and $450.
-But some of you are penny pinchers, are on a budget, or simply are a DIY'er so you're reading this.
+But some of you are penny pinchers, are on a budget, or simply are a DIY'er.

-Remember, it's like you are buying a small house.
-One that has vehicular components as well as most house systems.
-There's SO MUCH to look for when buying a travel trailer.
+Remember, it's like buying a small house.
+One with vehicular components and most house systems.
+Therefore, there's SO MUCH to look for when purchasing a travel trailer.

 If you're serious about buying a particular RV, ask the seller to have the camper connected to water, power, and sewer.
-You want some water in the fresh water tank as well.
-There should be some propane in the tank.
-You're going to use ALL of these systems in your testing process.
+You also need water in the freshwater reservoir.
+There should be some propane on board.
+You're going to use ALL these systems in your testing process.

 Let's get started!
 Here's what to look for when buying a used travel trailer.

-The roof is one of the most important parts of an RV inspection.
-Yet it's one of the most often overlooked.
+The roof is one of the most critical parts of an RV inspection, and it's also the most often overlooked.

-Make sure you bring a ladder if there is no ladder connected to the travel trailer.
+Also, bring a ladder if no ladder is connected to the travel trailer.

 Realize that anyone can hide an old/bad sealing job.
-They simply replace it or cover it right before selling.
+They simply redo it right before selling.
 This is why it's CRUCIAL to check EVERYWHERE for soft spots.

 Tires and Wheels

-This is another EXTREMELY important component and another that goes unchecked quite often.
-The date the tire was manufactured is stamped right on the tire.
+Here is another critical component and another that goes unchecked quite often—tire age and condition.
+Yet, the manufacture date is stamped right on the tire.

-Don't simply trust the age the seller tells you.
-Check for yourself.
-Ask if the tires were covered when stored or not (Add the 'or not' when you ask.
-Gives the owner more chance to casually say 'not').
+Don't trust the age the seller tells you.
+Check it for yourself.
+Ask if the tires were covered when stored.

 Do this as well as:

 A bent axle will wear your tires down in no time.
 Kelly knows about bent axles all too well.
-Visually check for a bent axle (and uneven tire wear will also be a possible indicator).
+Visually check for a bent axle (and uneven tire wear is a possible indicator).

-Know that some axles have a slight curve to them (in the up direction).
-This is normal.
+Know that some axles have a slight curve to them which is normal.
 Also, check axles for:

 Underneath The Trailer